 Citing Print Sources in Author-Date Style

-Now that you’ve gotten rid of those sources, it is time to create your citations.
-When it comes to author-date reference citations, you are going to include the creator, identification of the work, date of publication, location of work and publisher.
-This is the basic information to include for a journal entry, reference works or books.
+Now, it is time to create your print citations.
+When it comes to author-date reference citations, you will include the creator, identification of the work, date of publication, location of work, and publisher.
+This is the necessary information to cover for a journal entry, reference work, or book.

 Media and Digital Sources in Author-Date